Military simulation: Political-military simulations

 Participants in the Pentagon simulations were sometimes of very high rank, including members of Congress and White House insiders as well as senior military officers.
 The identity of many of the participants remains secret even today.
-It is a tradition in U.S. simulations (and those run by many other nations) that participants are guaranteed anonymity.
+It is a tradition in US simulations (and those run by many other nations) that participants are guaranteed anonymity.
 The main reason for this is that occasionally they may take on a role or express an opinion that is at odds with their professional or public stance (for example portraying a fundamentalist terrorist or advocating hawkish military action), and thus could harm their reputation or career if their in-game persona became widely known.
 It is also traditional that in-game roles are played by participants of an equivalent rank in real life, although this is not a hard-and-fast rule and often disregarded.
 Whilst the major purpose of a political-military simulation is to provide insights that can be applied to real-world situations, it is very difficult to point to a particular decision as arising from a certain simulation—especially as the simulations themselves are usually classified for years, and even when released into the public domain are sometimes heavily censored.
 This is not only due to the unwritten policy of non-attribution, but to avoid disclosing sensitive information to a potential adversary.
-This has been true within the simulation environment itself as well – former U.S. president Ronald Reagan was a keen visitor to simulations conducted in the 1980s, but as an observer only.
+This has been true within the simulation environment itself as well – former US president Ronald Reagan was a keen visitor to simulations conducted in the 1980s, but as an observer only.
 An official explained: "No president should ever disclose his hand, not even in a war game".

 Political-military simulations remain in widespread use today: modern simulations are concerned not with a potential war between superpowers, but more with international cooperation, the rise of global terrorism and smaller brushfire conflicts such as those in Kosovo, Bosnia, Sierra Leone and the Sudan.
 An example is the MNE (Multinational Experiment) series of simulations that have been run from the Atatürk Wargaming, Simulation and Culture Center in Istanbul over recent years.
 The latest, MNE 4, took place in early 2006.
 MNE includes participants from Australia, Finland, Sweden, and the North Atlantic Treaty Organization (NATO) (including Canada, France, Germany, the United Kingdom, and the United States), and is designed to explore the use of diplomatic, economic and military power in the global arena.